stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 horses.

   The Indians, on the other hand, did not seem to claim the spectres as kinsfolk.
-They referred to them as &ldquo;those people&rdquo;, &ldquo;the old people&rdquo;, or &ldquo;they
-who dwell below&rdquo;, and appeared to hold them in too great a frightened veneration to talk much about them.
+They referred to them as  "those people ",  "the old people ", or  "they who dwell below ", and appeared to hold them in too great a frightened veneration to talk much about them.
 No ethnologist had been able to pin any tale-teller down to a specific description of the beings, and apparently nobody had ever had a very clear look at them.
-The Indians had one or two old proverbs about these phenomena, saying that &ldquo;men very old, make very big spirit; not so old, not so big; older than all time, then spirit he so big he near flesh; those old people and spirits they mix up&mdash;get all the same&rdquo;.
+The Indians had one or two old proverbs about these phenomena, saying that  "men very old, make very big spirit; not so old, not so big; older than all time, then spirit he so big he near flesh; those old people and spirits they mix up--get all the same ".

-  Now all of this, of course, is &ldquo;old stuff&rdquo; to an ethnologist&mdash;of a piece with the persistent legends of rich hidden cities and buried races which abound among the Pueblo and plains Indians, and which lured Coronado centuries ago on his vain search for the fabled Quivira.
-What took me into western Oklahoma was something far more definite and tangible&mdash;a local and distinctive tale which, though really old, was wholly new to the outside world of research, and which involved the first clear descriptions of the ghosts which it treated of.
+  Now all of this, of course, is  "old stuff " to an ethnologist--of a piece with the persistent legends of rich hidden cities and buried races which abound among the Pueblo and plains Indians, and which lured Coronado centuries ago on his vain search for the fabled Quivira.
+What took me into western Oklahoma was something far more definite and tangible--a local and distinctive tale which, though really old, was wholly new to the outside world of research, and which involved the first clear descriptions of the ghosts which it treated of.
 There was an added thrill in the fact that it came from the remote town of Binger, in Caddo